duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 When dealing with multiple items, the `relevancy` property can be used to ensure the relevancy of each individual item.
 It can also be used to de-duplicate the returned items if desired.

 In most cases you will only need to specify relevancy properties for the **primary** relevancy block.
-However, if your Spice is capable of dealing with different types of queries though, where different relevancy checks are necessary, you can supply additional relevancy blocks.
+However, if your Instant Answer is capable of dealing with different types of queries though, where different relevancy checks are necessary, you can supply additional relevancy blocks.

 For example, the Quixey Spice (app search) handles two distinct types of app searches: